PopovEvgeniy/desexonix/readme.txt

 Third—party code

-Some code was taken from XXX Games tools by the CTPAX—X team (http://www.ctpax—x.org/?goto=files&show=21).
+Some code was taken from XXX Games tools by the CTPAX-X team (http://www.ctpax-x.org/?goto=files&show=21).
 It was re-licensed with permission from the author.

 Source code

-The code compiled under Open Watcom.
+The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 Source code can be compiled for a wide range of operating systems, but you need to create a makefile or build a script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.